alecmuffett/eotk/docs.d/TEMPLATES.md

 %%IF "%FOO%" eq "%BAR%"
 ```

-- and please remember that the whole thing will explode messily (and
+...and please remember that the whole thing will explode messily (and
 the logic will possibly change) if %FOO% contains a whitespace
 character.